-Bariatric surgery is the most effective solution to fight obesity in our population, a disease which has had an epidemic growth.
-This threatening fact has been well documented through the media.
-It is estimated that in Europe alone there are about 160,000,000 obese patients, where around 1,500,000 are children, reigning in discrimination and where self-esteem is at a very low level, leading to a lack of social engagement.
+Bariatric surgery is the most effective solution to combat obesity in our population, which has seen an epidemic growth.
+This fact has been well documented in the media.
+It is estimated that in Europe alone there are around 160,000,000 patients, where around 1,500,000 are children.
+It is also a fact that discrimination prevails over obese people whose self-esteem is at a very low level, leading to a lack of social engagement.

-Patients with a BMI >= 40, or 35 with comorbidities are generally eligible for surgery.
-Various weight loss attempts must have been made in the past, supervised with diet, exercise or medication.
-However, we will have to think that some patients with a BMI < 35 may be candidates, but they should be discussed by the whole team.
+Patients with BMI >/= 40, or 35 with comorbidities are generally eligible for surgery.
+Several weight loss attempts must have been made in the past, supervised by dietary regimens, exercise or medication.
+However, we have to consider that some patients with a BMI < 35 could be candidates, but they should be discussed within the entire team.

 Although the age range between 18 and 60 years old does not pose any objection to surgical treatment, studies reveal that patients under 18 and over 60 years old, after being properly analysed, may be candidates for surgery.
 Therefore, age alone is not an objection to its achievement.

 After surgery, close follow-up and a multidisciplinary approach are necessary for the success of a program of this magnitude.
 The knowledge of the program’s family doctors, their understanding of what bariatric surgery means, how it is performed and what is expected of it is fundamental for these programs to be successful, as they will always be the first to see this patient and tell them what they need.

 Living Clinic’s bariatric surgery team is led by surgeon Dr. Luís Sá Vinhas.

 Make an appointment to clarify all your doubts.